 If both of you have employers who provide HSA contributions, two HSAs will increase your overall savings.
 If both employers are contributing to your individual HSAs, you’ll receive more money combined than if just one of you had an HSA from your employer.

-Also, once you’re 65, your HSA can be used to pay for non-qualified items without a penalty, making your HSA an important addition to your long-term retirement strategy.
+Also, once you’re 65, your HSA can be used to pay for non-qualified expenses without a penalty, making your HSA an important addition to your long-term retirement strategy.

 What are excess HSA contributions and penalties?

-If an individual or married couple exceeds the annual HSA contribution limit, they’ll be subject to a 6% excise penalty tax2.
-While excess contributions aren’t deductible, you can avoid the fee if you withdraw the excess contribution amount from the HSA before the tax deadline for that year.
+If an individual or married couple has excess contributions, they’ll be subject to a 6% excise penalty tax2.
+While excess contributions aren’t tax deductible, you can avoid the fee if you withdraw the excess contribution amount from the HSA before the tax deadline for that year.

 How can HRAs work alongside HSAs?